bensadeh/tailspin/README.md

 ### Defaults

-The following highlight groups are enabled by default and can be toggled with `--enable` and `--disable`:
+The following highlight groups are enabled by default and can be toggled with `--enable` and `--disable`.
+The `keywords` group covers the builtin keywords: log severities, booleans, nulls and the HTTP methods.

 #### Dates